 Which booking engine to use for London?

 Hotels Combined allows you to compare prices across every booking engine simultaneously.
-We use Agoda for Asia and Booking.com or Hotels Combined for London, usually.
+We use Agoda for Asia mostly, but it does work for London sometimes.
+Booking.com or Hotels Combined are usually our best ways to find budget London accommodation.
 We find it’s best to just stick to one booking site and get to know it well, you can tie yourself up in knots comparing them all, just have faith in a brand you trust.
 Obviously, with 4 years of professional family travel under our belts, we know most of them well now.
-THe orange search box, top of the page, lets you compare prices across all booking engines.
+Hotels Combined allows you to search a whole bunch of booking engines simultaneously to find the best deal.

 What Can You Expect to Pay For a Family of 4 in a Hotel in London?